-3.1 The NCSU Libraries adheres to the First Amendment to the U.S. Constitution: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances .
+3.1 The NC State University Libraries adheres to the First Amendment to the U.S. Constitution: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances .

-3.1.1 In accordance with the First Amendment, the NCSU Libraries neither restricts lawful access to materials nor protects library users from information they may find offensive.
+3.1.1 In accordance with the First Amendment, the NC State University Libraries neither restricts lawful access to materials nor protects library users from information they may find offensive.

 3.1.2 Library personnel do not monitor and have no control over the information accessed on workstations within the library building.